 Choose Green Personal Care Products Too

 There are lots of different personal care products like soaps, cosmetics and lotions in your bathroom however some could be harmful to the environment and for you.
-Anti-bacterial soap, for example, can end up breeding super germs which are resistant to cleaners and which could be harming your body, not to mentioning damaging organisms and fish when they get into the water supply.
+Anti-bacterial soap, for example, can end up breeding super germs that are resistant to cleaners and which could be harming your body, not to mentioning damaging organisms and fish when they get into the water supply.
 Choose nature-friendly personal care products to eliminate this problem.

 Choose Organic Linens And Towels

 When you’re next buying towels, make sure to choose ones made from materials such as bamboo and organic cotton.
-Standard cotton is pesticide laden and chemically intensive.
+Standard cotton is pesticide-laden and chemically intensive.
 Therefore, switching to more sustainable alternatives is always a better idea and will profit the environment greatly.

 Do you have a shower curtain in your bathroom?
 If so, check to ensure it doesn’t have PVC (polyvinyl chloride) in it.
 When PVC is manufactured, it often creates dioxins which are very toxic compounds.
 Once PVC is inside the home, it releases chemical odors and gases.
-It isn’t recyclable and leaches chemicals which eventually find their way into the water system.
-Therefore, always choose shower curtains which are guaranteed to be PVC free.
+It isn’t recyclable and leaches chemicals that eventually find their way into the water system.
+Therefore, always choose shower curtains that are guaranteed to be PVC free.
 Even better, go for a hemp shower curtain which is naturally mold-resistant and natural.

 Once you’ve made eco-friendly changes to your bathroom, it’s important to remember that you still have to stick to your new green way of behaving.
 Whenever you carry out maintenance in your bathroom such as fixing a leaking faucet or unclogging the drain, don’t automatically reach for a chemical solution.
 Choose natural or homemade products and always think about how you can protect the environment first before taking any action in the bathroom.

-With all this in mind, if you follow our top exert tips for going green in the bathroom you’ll be doing your bit to save the planet while also improving your own health and that of your family too.
+With all this in mind, if you follow our top expert tips for going green in the bathroom you’ll be doing your bit to save the planet while also improving your own health and that of your family too.
 It’s definitely the right thing to do!